ark-lang/ark/README.md

 </p>

 ## Disclaimer?
 Alloy is a somewhat experimental language, this means it can and probably will change at any point, be it a small change, or a complete re-write.
+We consider this to be unlikely, but it's still something to consider.

 ## Building
 If you want to try out Alloy yourself, clone the repository, compile it, and add `bin/alloyc` to your path.
 You can